Cassini-UVIS/users_guide/02_pds_data_structure.md

 To this point we have seen several configurable aspects of the UVIS instrument, namely, integration time and the detector windowing and binning.
 Windows are defined by the upper left and lower right corners of the window and an associated spatial bin and spectral bin.
 These values are specified in the PDS using name/value pairs.
-In PDS format, the previous example had INTEGRATION_DURATION = 1 <SECOND>, and three windows defined using their upper left corner, lower right corner and binning:
+In PDS format, the previous example had INTEGRATION_DURATION = 1 s, and three windows defined using their upper left corner, lower right corner and binning:

 ```